 Safety and security

-There is little violent crime in Macau, however, as with any city petty crime, such as pickpocketing and bag snatching occurs, particularly in crowded shopping areas, markets, the airport and near casinos.
+There is little violent crime in Macau, however petty crime, such as pickpocketing and bag snatching occurs, particularly in crowded shopping areas, markets, the airport and near casinos.
 Drink spiking is possible so do not leave drinks unattended in casinos, bars or nightclubs.

 Take normal precautions when using ATMs or direct debit machines.
 We recommend you use ATMs in controlled areas such as inside banks, shops, shopping centres or casinos.
 If approached while using an ATM, cancel the transaction before speaking to anyone.

-When you are in Macau, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Macau, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

-Penalties for possession, use or trafficking in illegal drugs, including ‘soft drugs, include heavy fines and imprisonment.
+Penalties for possession, use or trafficking in illegal drugs, including ‘soft‘ drugs, include heavy fines and imprisonment.
+See our Drugs page.

 Laws prohibiting demonstrations without government approval are strictly enforced.
 If arrested you could be imprisoned or deported.